 This document contains a set of tools to help cultural heritage tourism enterprises to develop and present their products and services to the market place.

-Co-funded by the Erasmus+ Programme of the European Union This project has been funded with support from the European Commission.
+This project has been funded with support from the European Commission.
 The author is solely responsible for this publication (communication) and the Commission accepts no responsibility for any use may be made of the information contained therein.

 Contents